Achievable logoAchievable logo

 Feedback

-Somatosensation refers to a general sense rather than a special sense.
-It encompasses proprioception and interoception, as well as modalities like pressure, vibration, light touch, tickle, itch, temperature, pain, proprioception, and kinesthesia.
+Somatosensation refers to a general sense (not a special sense).
+It includes proprioception and interoception, along with sensory modalities such as pressure, vibration, light touch, tickle, itch, temperature, pain, and kinesthesia.

-Rather than being located in a single specialized organ, somatosensory receptors are dispersed throughout the body, including the skin, muscles, tendons, ligaments, joint capsules, and even within visceral organs.
+Instead of being housed in one specialized organ, somatosensory receptors are distributed throughout the body.
+You’ll find them in the skin, muscles, tendons, ligaments, joint capsules, and even within visceral organs.

 • When tissues are stressed or injured, they release chemicals that activate proteins in nociceptors.
 An example is capsaicin, the heat-inducing molecule in spicy foods, which binds to ion channels sensitive to temperatures above 37°C. Capsaicin remains attached for an extended period, reducing pain responses from the activated nociceptor; this property makes it useful as a topical analgesic.